Academic Support Center

 We are a drop-in center and welcome students between and around your class and work schedules.
 We can meet with students remotely on Zoom.

-During the busy days around mid-terms and finals, it is helpful to set appointments (yet we’ll welcome drop-ins on a first come basis).
-Reach out to Beth or Sherry through email (preferred) or calendly for our appointment schedule – see links!
+During the busy days around mid-terms and finals, it is helpful to set appointments (yet we'll welcome drop-ins on a first come basis).
+Reach out to Lisa, Eli or Susan through email (preferred) or direct bookings to schedule an appointment – see links below!

 Hours of Availability

-The Academic Support Center operates on a 10-month schedule, August to May.
+The Academic Support Center operates on a 12-month schedule.

 Online Writing Lab (OWL)/LIBGUIDES